BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Strain column provides the information about the genetic variant or subtype of an organism.

 ##### <a name="lib_col9"></a>Expression mapped anatomical entity ID (column 9)
-The Expression mapped anatomical entity ID column is the annotation used in the Bgee Database.
-That can be different from the `Anatomical entity ID` (column 3) if it was to precise to be inserted in the database or if the `Anatomical entity ID` (column 3) was not present in the UBERON ontology.
+The Expression mapped anatomical entity ID column is the annotation used in the Bgee expression calls.
+It can be different from the `Anatomical entity ID` (column 3) if it was too granular to be inserted in the database.

 ##### <a name="lib_col10"></a>Expression mapped anatomical entity name (column 10)
 The Expression mapped anatomical entity name column provides the name of the anatomical entity defined by `Expression mapped anatomical entity ID` (column 9).

 ##### <a name="lib_col11"></a>Expression mapped stage ID (column 11)
-The Expression mapped stage ID column is the annotation used in the Bgee Database.
-That can be different from the `Stage ID` (column 5) if it was to precise to be inserted in the database or if the `Stage ID` (column 5) was not present in the UBERON ontology.
+The Expression mapped stage ID column is the annotation used in the Bgee expression calls.
+It can be different from the `Stage ID` (column 5) if it was too granular to be inserted in the database.

 ##### <a name="lib_col12"></a>Expression mapped stage name (column 12)
 The Expression mapped stage name column provides the name of the developmental stage defined by `Expression mapped stage ID` (column 11).

 ##### <a name="lib_col13"></a>Expression mapped sex (column 13)
-The Expression mapped sex column provides the sexes information used in the Bgee Database.
+The Expression mapped sex column provides the sexes information used in the Bgee expression calls.

 ##### <a name="lib_col14"></a>Expression mapped strain (column 14)
-The Expression mapped strain column provides the sexes information used in the Bgee Database.
+The Expression mapped strain column provides the sexes information used in the Bgee expression calls.

 ##### <a name="lib_col15"></a>Platform ID (column 15)
 The Platform ID column provides the sequencing platform identifier.